robertleelittleiii/Salido-challenge/README.md

 ![DayPart_Example_Simple](docs/images/daypart_example.png)

 After submission, validate and report back the errors for the user to fix.
-Functional but not elegent.
+Functional but not elegant.
 Also it should be easily translatable to mobile devices running IOs and Android.

 This problem reminds me of a hard drive tool for partitioning a drive.
 You have a limited amount of space and you want to segment it into slices.
 In this case the size is *24 hours* and the slices are the **DayParts**.
-There are afew jquery solutions.
+There are a few jquery solutions.

 ![DayPart_Example_Simple](docs/images/daypart_example_ui.png)

-With this type of UI solution, the user simply moves the sliders and the  datetimes are ajusted automally, thus eliminating the complex validations.
+With this type of UI solution, the user simply moves the sliders and the  datetimes are adjusted automatically, thus eliminating the complex validations.

 [jsfiddle example](http://jsfiddle.net/RobertLeeLittleIII/5c7oun1v/)